jakka351/WIFI-CSI-Motion-Detection/README.md

 # WIFI-CSI-Motion-Detection
 Detecting Motion via WIFI Channel State Information using a RPI4 with patched firmware.

-# WiFi Sensing via Raspberry Pi

 **Use case:** Detect motion through walls using Wi-Fi signals and a Raspberry Pi by capturing Channel State Information (CSI) from 802.11 beacons.

+This is a variation on code found in this guide:
-**Author:** Mikhail Zakharov, published December 20, 2021
+**Credits:** Mikhail Zakharov, published December 20, 2021
 **License:** GPL-3.0+ ([hackster.io](https://www.hackster.io/mzakharo/wifi-sensing-via-raspberry-pi-ff1087))

 ---